klmcwhirter/todocore/README.md

 # seed the database
 ./etc/seed.sh
 ```
+*Note to execute the seed.sh script you may want to clone the repository.*

 Go to [http://localhost:5000/](http://localhost:5000/) in your browser

-You will see a list of 5 todo items displayed using Angular2 Material Card.
-There are actions on each card; one to toggle the todo item
+You will see a list of 10 todo items displayed.
+The big plus sign in the toolbar at the top allows you to add a new todo task.
+There are actions on each card; one to add a new comment, one to toggle the todo item
 complete status, and another to delete the todo item.

 ![todocore screenshot](todocore-screenshot.png)